The ultimate MUNICH oktoberfest 2025 guide

 • Paulaner Festzelt: where you’ll find the delicious Paulaner beer and an amazing outdoor beer garden for warmer days.

-• There are other beer halls with more niche specialities like, Armbrustschützenzelt: with its crossbow competition, Fischer-Vroni: with its fish on a stick, and Ochsenbraterei: which specialises in roasted ox.
+There are other beer halls with more niche specialities like, Armbrustschützenzelt: with its crossbow competition, Fischer-Vroni: with its fish on a stick, and Ochsenbraterei: which specialises in roasted ox.

-Of the smaller tents you’ll find places that predominantly serve wine, like Weinzelt, and others that specialise in a type of food, like Glöckle Wirt with its pork knuckle, Heimer Entenbraterei and roasted duck, Münchner Knödelei where we’ll find all kinds of dumplings.
+Of the small tents you’ll find places that predominantly serve wine, like Weinzelt, and others that specialise in a type of food, like Glöckle Wirt with its pork knuckle, Heimer Entenbraterei and roasted duck, Münchner Knödelei where we’ll find all kinds of dumplings.

 And all these beer halls are possible to enter without a reservation.
 The trick to that is making sure you arrive early, or between busy times (like when the lunch people are too drunk but the dinner people haven’t arrived yet), or just being willing to wait for security to let you in.
 A great option is to wait in the beer garden areas of the beer hall you want to enter and drink a beer or two while you wait for space to become available inside.